Yesvantpur–Hassan Intercity Express: Coaches

+This train used to have LHB coaches, but it was downgraded to ICF coaches by July 2024.
+This was done to create less pollution for a diesel locomotive (WDP-4/4D) to pull the ICF rake compared to LHB rake which have the generator cars.
+It was expected that the train would soon bring back the LHB rake as this train would get an electric locomotive (WAP-7), which would result in no pollution at all (because of HOG technology which means: electric locomotive is connected to the generator car).
+But due to some issues it was upgraded to MEMU South Western Railway.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 22679 - Intercity Express covers the distance of 174 km in 3 hours 10 mins (55 km/h) and in 3 hours 10 mins as the 22680 - Intercity Express (55 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.